top of page

 Microplastics found in breast milk: What experts have to say

 Recent research has uncovered the presence of microplastics in breast milk.
-Ingestion through contaminated food, water and even airborne particles are possible ways of how microplastics find their way into breast milk.
+Microplastics can be ingested through contaminated food, water, and even airborne particles.

-Breast milk, often referred to as "liquid gold," has long been celebrated for its essential nutrients and protective properties for infants.
-However, recent research has uncovered a concerning issue: the presence of microplastics in breast milk.
+Breast milk, often called "liquid gold," has long been celebrated for its essential nutrients and protective properties for infants.
+However, recent research has uncovered a concerning issue: microplastics in breast milk.

-These tiny, nearly invisible particles originating from plastic pollution have raised alarm among scientists and mothers alike.
-Let's delve into the increasing worry about microplastics in breast milk, the potential health risks associated with them, and the pressing necessity for more research and lasting solutions.
+These tiny, nearly invisible particles from plastic pollution have raised alarm among scientists and mothers alike.
+Let's delve into the increasing worry about microplastics in breast milk, their potential health risks, and the pressing necessity for more research and lasting solutions.

-India Today spoke to Dr Manju Gupta, Senior Consultant Obstetrician and Gynaecologist, Motherhood Hospital, Noida, to shed light on this matter.
+India Today spoke to Dr Manju Gupta, Senior Consultant Obstetrician and Gynaecologist at Motherhood Hospital, Noida, to clarify this matter.

 WHAT ARE MICROPLASTICS?

-Microplastics are minute particles of plastic, measuring less than 5mm in size that result from the fragmentation of larger plastic items or are intentionally manufactured for personal care products like microbeads in cosmetics.
+Microplastics are minute particles of plastic, measuring less than 5mm in size, resulting from the fragmentation of larger plastic items or intentionally manufactured for personal care products like microbeads in cosmetics.

 They enter the environment through various means, including improper waste disposal, degradation of plastic products, and the breakdown of synthetic textiles.